Book a Room at Blervie House

 Still close to us but for a taste of life gone by and to truly wonder at the size of some of these castles visit the motte and bailey Duffus Castle, near Elgin plus Spynie Palace just a ten-minute drive away, the largest surviving medieval Bishop’s Palace in Scotland.
-Are you brave enough to enjoy the view from the ramparts?

-Balvenie Castle is next door to Glenfiddich so worth the call in.
-If you are out exploring the Moray Coast you might come across Castle Findlater and just consider living there in winter!
-Further afield is Craigievar Castle – the inspiration for Walt Disney’s Cinderella Castle and add in Castle Fraser to complete your day.
+Balvenie Castle is next door to Glenfiddich so worth a visit if you are on The Malt Whisky Trail.
+For those of you exploring the Moray Coast you might come across Castle Findlater and just consider living there in winter!
+I just love the stunning location of this Castle.

-Don’t forget the ruins of Urquhart Castle on Loch Ness, once one of Scotland’s largest castles.
+Spending time in Inverness or visiting Loch Ness then don’t forget the ruins of Urquhart Castle on Loch Ness, once one of Scotland’s largest castles.
 A scenic drive north takes you to the French Chateau style Dunrobin Castle the most northerly of Scotland’s great houses and the largest in the Northern Highlands with 189 rooms.
 Associated with the notorious Highland Clearances there is a magnificent statue known as Mannie of the 1st Duke of Sutherland overlooking Golspie.